bbwieland/bbwieland.github.io/_posts/2025-03-02-reel-analytics.md

 [^3]: It’s beyond the scope of this piece to describe how I did this,
     but essentially I ripped an old Thomas Mock blog post to perform OCR on the Reel Analytics twitter images & then post-processed some of the obviously wrong values to clean everything up.
+There's a good chance some data get dropped due to OCR errors, but it doesn't affect many values & doesn't systemically affect the results.

 [^4]: Although this is kinda bullshit – see
     <https://github.com/easystats/bayestestR/discussions/250>